djplaner/blog/docs/2008/09/09/react-2008-an-exercise-in-scholarship/index.md

 ---
+categories:
+- react
+- react2008
+date: 2008-09-09 15:53:14+10:00
+next:
+  text: What should a LMS evaluation consider?
+  url: /blog2/2008/09/14/what-should-a-lms-evaluation-consider/
+previous:
+  text: Choosing your indicators - why, how and what
+  url: /blog2/2008/08/31/choosing-your-indicators-why-how-and-what/
 title: REACT 2008 - An exercise in scholarship?
-date: 2008-09-09 15:53:14+10:00
-categories: ['react', 'react2008']
 type: post
 template: blog-post.html
 comments: